Comprehensive Guide to Index Management in Magento 2

 Where the \Magento\Framework\Indexer\ActionInterface interface contains the main indexation methods and the \Magento\Framework\Mview\ActionInterface interface contains the methods that are applied for the Update By Schedule mode of indexation.

-See the code below, as the example of indexing methods and why you need them:
+See the code below as an example of indexing methods and why you need them:

 php custom indexer example